 Answer – Din-I-Ilahi was started by Akbar in 1582

 Q4.
-Who translated Tazuki – i – Baburi in Persian language?
+Who translated Tazuki – i – Baburi in the Persian language?

 Answer – Abdur Rahim Khan -e-Kahna